SelmaBoubou/Bone-drilling-and-temperature-measurement/README.md

 And control which parameters influence the increasing of the bone temperature.

 # Goals
-1 .
-Literature review of papers, articles based on methods available 2 .
-Preparation of the bone samples
+1. Literature review of papers, articles based on methods available
+2. Preparation of the bone samples
-3 .
-Drilling of the bone samples
+3. Drilling of the bone samples
-4 .
-Collecting and Analyse the data
+4. Collecting and Analyse the data
-5 .
-Give conclusion on the influence of each parameters during the experiments
+5. Give conclusion on the influence of each parameters during the experiments

-#Equipements used
+# Equipements used
 - Thermocoup
 - Mazak Machine
 - Roughness test SV-3000